 ALWAYS be professional

 As obvious as it sounds it holds more importance than you think.
 Leave home at home, keep your personal life and professional life separate.
+This advice applies whether you’re just starting out, or already established on your career path.

 Do not initiate or participate in issues, rumors, or gossip.
 By not doing so you are telling your supervisors that you can be trusted with sensitive information, which is a requirement when applying for higher positions.
 If serious issues do arise go directly to your supervisor to discuss the issues.